-The majority of EU Cohesion policy funding - 94% - contributes to these 11 UN SGDs identified.
+The majority of EU Cohesion policy funding - 94% - contributes to the 11 UN SGDs identified.

 The majority of this funding is allocated to 2 SDGs - SDG 9 Industry, innovation, infrastructure and SDG 8 Decent work and economic growth.

-TIP: use the filter at the top right of the chart to explore country investments in the SDGs
+1. Use the filter at the top right of the chart to explore the EU fund and country investments in the SDGs.

 TIPs:- In the charts on the left, explore the chart by fund and country using the drill down buttons (top left) or filters (top right);- In the charts on the right, click on the coloured bar of an intervention field to see the Member States that most contribute to it.
 Use the drill down buttons (top left) or filters (top right) to explore by intervention field and country.